IUSS News

 Applications should include a curriculum vitae, a list of publications, a statement of future research and teaching interests, and a description of the three most important achievements.

-to the President of ETH Zurich, Prof. Dr. Lino Guzzella.
+The letter of application should be addressed to the President of ETH Zurich, Prof. Dr. Lino Guzzella.

 The closing date for applications is 31 August 2017.